 The itinerary planner is for a 5-day vacation, which I think is a good length.
 For a three day getaway, this level of planning might be overkill (or not—you know, download, print, and plan away, you’ll be surprised how much you can fit in).
 Think of each square as about 4 hours.
 That leaves 8 hours per day to wind down, sleep, get up and get the cobwebs out, then start the next day!

 If you want a longer trip itinerary sheet, reach out to me and I’ll see what I can do.
 I’m currently sketching up different day lengths.

 You can use pencil and erase as you move daily goals around, or do what Doug and I did last year when we went to Europe—use mini sticky notes to rearrange things from day to day, until landing on a schedule you like, then copy it down in pen.

-The third downloadable is a bucket list!
+The third of my Downloadable Trip Planning Sheets is a bucket list!

 Because who wouldn’t want to write their bucket list down and then post it by their mirror?
 Don’t they say that visualizing your goals helps you achieve them?
 I’ve got a column for the goal, then one for whether it’s short term or a long term one, and lastly one for you to write the date you’ve completed the item!
 Organize it how you choose: make it messy with doodles, or pretty with gel pens and stickers.

 I would love to make more stuff like this available.
 Do you have any comments or special requests for batch number two?

 Don’t know where to begin?
 How about my “First Time Visiting” series: Guanajuato, London, Mexico City, Paris, San Diego